SS Panaman

 SS Panaman was a cargo ship built in 1913 for the American-Hawaiian Steamship Company.
 The ship was sometimes incorrectly referred to as SS Panamanian.
 During World War I she was known as USAT Panaman in service for the United States Army and USS Panaman (ID-3299) in service for the United States Navy.
 Late in her career she was known as SS Marcella for the Italian government.

-She was built by the Maryland Steel Company as one of eight sister ships for the American-Hawaiian Steamship Company, and was employed in inter-coastal service via the Isthmus of Tehuantepec and the Panama Canal after it opened.
+She was built by the Maryland Steel Company as one of eight sister ships for the American-Hawaiian Steamship Company.
+She was employed in inter-coastal service via the Isthmus of Tehuantepec and the Panama Canal after it opened.
 In World War I, USAT Panaman carried cargo and animals to France under charter to the U.S. Army.
-When transferred to the U.S. Navy in August 1918, USS Panaman continued in the same duties, but after the Armistice, was converted to a troop transport and returned over 11,000 American troops from France.
+When transferred to the U.S. Navy in August 1918, USS Panaman continued in the same duties, but after the Armistice, it was converted to a troop transport and returned over 11,000 American troops from France.
 Returned to American-Hawaiian in 1919, Panaman resumed inter-coastal cargo service.

 During World War II, Panaman was requisitioned by the War Shipping Administration and initially sailed between New York and Caribbean ports, but with two trips to African ports mixed in.
 Beginning in mid 1943, Panaman sailed from New York or Boston to ports in the United Kingdom.
 In late 1946, she was sailing in the Pacific Ocean.
 In July 1947, American-Hawaiian sold Panaman to the Italian government.
 Renamed Marcella at that time, she was scrapped in September 1954 at Baltimore.